 There are many benefits to signing with children.
 Here are just a few.

-Teaching a hearing child ASL vocabulary means that you are teaching them an additional language.
+Teaching a child ASL vocabulary means that you are teaching them an additional language.
 American Sign Language – or ASL – is a language just like French, Spanish, or any other language.
 If your child learns English and ASL, they are bilingual.

 Research has shown that when hearing children learn sign language, it boosts their literacy skills.
 ASL can be used to improve a child’s English vocabulary, reading ability, and spelling proficiency.
 For Deaf and Hard of Hearing children, having a strong foundation in sign language predicts success later in reading and writing.

 All children learn differently.
 Some learn by reading or seeing, some learn by listening, and others learn by doing.

 When your baby signs their first sign to you and you know exactly what it is they want, you will be amazed.

 There are many, many benefits to signing with children.
 Why not start today?